Pedestrian Safety in Henrico

 Watch Out Ahead Henrico Initiative

-Two children walk down the street together in bright yellow WOAH! safety vests
+Two children walk down the street together in bright yellow WOAH! safety vests.

 Public Works and the Police Division launched the Watch Out Ahead Henrico (WOAH!) campaign in 2023 to remind community members that every traveler has a responsibility to make safety a priority.

-Henrico employees have handed out more than 10,000 free safety vests since beginning this initiative.
 Vests are available at all county government centers, police stations, libraries and recreation centers, and come in sizes for adults and children.

 Arrive Alive Henrico